 How to Earn Your Bachelor of Interdisciplinary Studies Degree

-Concentrations in: Outdoor Adventure Leadership, Sustainability, Digital Arts and Business, Journalism and Media, Psychology and Art or Music, and International Studies and Humanities.
+Concentrations in: Outdoor Adventure Leadership, Sustainability, Digital Arts and Business, Journalism and Media, and Psychology and Art or Music.

 Looking for something else?
 Talk to your advisor about designing a concentration to fit.